Methods and Types of Phishing Attacks

 The Bottom Line

 If you're not careful, you can end up on a dangerous website or open a malicious file and find yourself under a sudden virus attack.
-The first step in avoiding this unpleasant scenario is to understand the risks.
+To avoid this unpleasant scenario you should understand the risks and know about various types of phishing.
 Hopefully, this guide helps with that.